-Ukraine urges tougher Western squeeze on Russian oil prices
+Russia rejects $60-a-barrel cap on its oil, warns of cutoffs

 Ukrainian authorities also reported intense fighting in Luhansk and Russian shelling of northeastern Ukraine’s Kharkiv region, which Russia’s soldiers mostly withdrew from in September.

-The mayor of the northeastern city of Kharkiv, said some 500 apartment buildings were damaged beyond repair, and nearly 220 schools and kindergartens were damaged or destroyed.
+The mayor of the city of Kharkiv, which remained under Ukrainian control during Russia’s occupation of other parts of the region, said some 500 apartment buildings were damaged beyond repair, and nearly 220 schools and kindergartens were damaged or destroyed.
 He estimated the cost of the damage at $9 billion.

 Inna Varenytsia in Kherson, Ukraine, contributed to this report.